AOSSIE-Org/Info/GoogleSummerOfCode.md

 ## Selection Criteria

+Please read our [AI Usage Policy](AI-UsagePolicy.md) carefully and adhere to its principles and rules.

 The main selection criteria are:

 * Pull Requests made to projects in any of the above-mentioned github spaces.